Despite its small population and laid-back atmosphere, Dartmouth’s busy social calendar puts plenty of larger towns – and even some cities...

 Most of the action takes place undercover, either under marquees in Coronation Park, along the Embankment or in indoor venues, from the town’s cosy bistros to larger spaces like the Flavel Arts Centre and Dartmouth Guildhall, meaning the festival is a joy to attend, come rain or shine.

 Every year the Dartmouth Food Festival includes:

-Over 90 food and drink exhibitors have already confirmed that they’ll be attending 2018’s event, providing festival-goers with a fantastic opportunity to sample the best of the South West.
+Over 100 food and drink exhibitors attended 2019’s event, providing festival-goers with a fantastic opportunity to sample the best of the South West.

-The events programme is looking jam packed and has now been published on the festival website.
-Boasting an exciting schedule of events including the popular pre-festival feast, cookery lessons with Manna From Devon (for both grown ups and children!) and the Salcombe Gin Festival bar, it’s set to be an epic weekend for food lovers!
-As always, local, regional and nationally acclaimed chefs will be holding demonstrations throughout the weekend, including those such as:
+The event programme is always jam packed with fantastic things to see and do, which gets published on the festival website.
+Boasting an exciting schedule of events, previously including the popular pre-festival feast, veggie barbecue workshop, and the Salcombe Gin Festival bar, ‘Food Fest’ is always an epic weekend for food lovers!
+Every year, local, regional and nationally acclaimed chefs hold demonstrations throughout the weekend, previously including chefs such as:

 Gina has been involved with the festival “pretty much right from the start” in various ways, including handling the PR and running food stalls.
 During this time, she’s been able to sample a lot of fabulous food and wine – “all in the name of research obviously!” she added.
 There have been too many highlights for Gina to single out any one demonstration as her favourite, but “Mitch Tonks and Mark Hix are always very entertaining together, and Matt Tebbutt is fascinating.”